Dr Johann Gregory

 In the past I have taught in the School of English, Communication and Philosophy.
-I am a module leader, giving a weekly lecture and leading three two-hour seminars per week:
+I was a module leader, giving a weekly lecture and leading three two-hour seminars per week:

 - Shakespeare's Late Plays, 2nd year undergraduate module (2016-17)

 - Shakespeare's Late Plays, 3rd year undergraduate module (2015-16)

 In 2010 I set up the blog Cardiff Shakespeare to provide news and research tools.
 Postgraduate students regularly review Shakespearean theatre productions for the blog.
 Cardiff Shakespeare is on twitter @CardiffShakes.

 I have taught at Cardiff University, the Royal Welsh College of Music and Drama, and at the University of East Anglia.
 More information about my teaching experience is available from my website.

 I have a number of publications covering early modern literature, travel writing and literary theory, while I am also undertaking research relating to the creative economy in my role as a Research Associate in the Creative Economy team.

 My primary research expertise lies in English literature, specifically early modern English literature, drama and cultural history.
 In in this field, my next research project investigates attitudes to fragility in English literature: I'm exploring ways of collaborating with others in this area - please get in touch!